bunu/myra/README.md

 Main class: myra.algorithm.AntMiner
 ```

 The first rule induction ACO classification algorithm.
-Ant-Miner uses a sequentical covering strategy combined with an ACO search to create a list of rules.
+Ant-Miner uses a sequential covering strategy combined with an ACO search to create a list of rules.
 Ant-Miner only supports categorical attributes, continuous attributes need to be discretised in a pre-processing step.

 ##### Continuous Ant-Miner (*c*Ant-Miner)
 ```